HacksterAman/Survey-Filling-Bot/README.md

-# SRM University Feedback Form Escape Bot 🚀💥
+# SRM University Feedback Form Filling Bot

 ## Overview

-Are you a inocent student trapped in the technological labyrinth known as SRM University?
+Are you a inocent student trapped in the hell on earth known as SRM University?
 Fear not!
 This Python bot is your ticket to freedom from the soul-sucking feedback forms that seem to multiply faster than course credits.

 ## Prerequisites